Sharpening an image

 The last, and least recommended, sharpening method is to create sharpening overrides on an image-by-image basis.
 This overrides the sharpening in an Image Preset with its own specific values.
 However, this overrides all other sharpening methods at any size.
 The best use case for this method is if some of your images are not high resolution, and the values in the Image Presets are too high for these small images.
 In this case, some per-image sharpening might be needed.

-In SPS, select any image, go to the Detail View (by double-clicking or pressing the Detail View button), and click Sharpen.
+In Dynamic Media Classic, select any image, go to the Detail View (by double-clicking or pressing the Detail View button), and click Sharpen.
 Change any parameter, then click Save.
 This tells the Image Server to use these sharpening parameters rather than any command you call in the URL, such as a sharpening modifier or Image Preset.
 You must publish to see the changes take effect.